jeffersoncgo/cdn/README.md

 ## 🚧 Work in Progress

 This repository and its documentation are under active development.
-Features and structure may change as components are refined or added.
+Features and structure may change.